priority5/taccs_export/README.md

 # Purpose

-This repository includes source and object code of packages used by Priority 5 in TACCS application builds that require export control notification.
+This repository contains source and object code of open source encryption software for the versions noted.